Looking to get orthotics and don’t know where to start?

 There have been numerous studies on orthotic therapy and its role in treating foot and ankle conditions.
-Here are some summaries from resent studies done.
+Here are some summaries from recent studies done.

 Orthotics are without their own controversies and myths.
 Here are some common myths and some answers from our Podiatrists.

 Orthotics aren’t only for people with flat feet, they can be used for different foot types and conditions.

 Orthotics are designed based on your needs.
 Depending on what is wrong, and what activity you are going to use them for, different materials are used.
 Some are hard, some are soft.
 But the goal of orthotic therapy is never to give you any pain but to treat your foot problem.
 If you feel pain or discomfort when wearing your orthotics, you should talk immediately to your podiatrist.